Etoricoxib (pronounced ee-TOR-ee-cox-ib)

 Take ARCOXIA only when prescribed by your doctor.

-For the relief of gout attacks and short term pain, including menstrual pain and dental pain, the recommended dose is 120
+For the relief of short term pain after dental procedures, the recommended dose is

-mg taken once a day, which should only be used during the painful period.
+90 mg taken once a day, which should only be used during the painful period, to a

 If you have mild liver disease, do not take more than 60 mg once a day.